Izzilab/matRicom/README.md

 library("matRicom")
 ```
 ## Functions provided by the package
-The matRicom R package provides the following funtions (given in relative order of typical usage):
+The matRicom R package provides the following funtions (given in the relative order of their typical usage):
+1. Preparation
    * `make.object`: a wrapper around the [Seurat workflow](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) to prepare 10X data for `matricom`
    * `make.object.spatial`: a wrapper around the [spatial datasets with Seurat](https://satijalab.org/seurat/archive/v3.2/spatial_vignette.html) to prepare 10X_Spatial data for `matricom.spatial`
-* `filter.finder:` a graphical utility to explore filters (`exp.filter` and `min.pct`) for matRicom
+   * `filter.finder:` a graphical utility to explore filters (such as `exp.filter` and `min.pct`) for matRicom
+2. Main function
    * **`matricom`**: cell-ECM communications in scRNAseq data
    * `matricom.spatial`: cell-ECM communications in Spatial RNAseq data
+3. Post-run analyses
    * `flowgraph`: representing cell-ECM communications with alluvials
    * `annograph`: matrisome annotations with nested pie charts
    * `netgraph`: representing cell-ECM communications with networks, focusing on intracellular paths
    * `compgraph`: representing differential cell-ECM communications with alluvials
    * `spatplot`: representing cell-ECM communication in spatial RNAseq data

 ## Example usage
 The workflow (Figure 1) has 3 automated steps for the user to carry out:
 1. Input data should be prepared as a Seaurat object.
 For 10xGenomics data, this can be done automatically by `make.object`.
    - (optional) Explore your data by `filter.finder` if you want to set custom filtering in the next step.
-2. The prepared data and a defined group column (to serve as identity factor) are then passed to `matricom`.
+2. The prepared data and a defined group column (to serve as identity factor) are then passed to `matricom`, the main function of the package.
-3. Results can be visualised by several functions: `flowgraph`, `compgraph`, `netgraph` and `spatplot`.
+3. Results can be analyzed and visualised by several functions: `flowgraph`, `compgraph`, `netgraph` and `spatplot`.

 *Notes*
 * For Spatial datasets, use `make.object.spatial` and `matricom.spatial`, instead.